ByteVenture/idm-trial-reset/README.md

 ## Credits

 - **Original Author**: idmresettrial
-- **Contributors**: J2TeaM for making this tool publicly available.
+- **Contributors**: TheZeroIQ for making this tool publicly available.

 By using this tool, you agree to use it responsibly and comply with all relevant legal and ethical standards.